K-Dharshini/3c.FILE_TRANSFER_USING_TCP_SOCKETS/README.md

-# EXP7.
-CREATION FOR FILE TRANSFER USING TCP SOCKETS
+# Ex.No:3c FILE TRANSFER USING TCP SOCKETS

 ## AIM:
 To write a python program for creating File Transfer using TCP Sockets Links.